 In November 2012, KPN exercised its option to buy an additional 10% in Reggefiber for EUR 99 million, thus increasing its share ownership in Reggefiber to 51%.
 As a result, KPN and Reggeborgh now have joint control.
-The joint venture agreement contains a call option permitting KPN to buy an additional 9% of Reggefiber's share capital from Reggeborgh and a put option permitting Reggeborgh to sell such additional 9% share capital to KPN.
+The joint venture agreement contains a call option permitting KPN to buy an additional 9% of Reggefiber's share capital from Reggeborgh and a put option permitting Reggeborgh to sell such additional 9% share capital to KPN (the options jointly referred to as the Call/Put Arrangement).
 The Call/Put Arrangement will become exercisable upon the earlier of 1 January 2014 or upon the achievement of 1.5 million homes connected to the Reggefiber FttH network.
-Completion of the share transfer pursuant to the exercise of the Call/Put Arrangement by either party, will be subject to the approval of the ACM.
+Completion of the share transfer pursuant to the exercise of the Call/Put Arrangement by either party, will be subject to the approval of the NMa.
 The payment required of KPN, should either party exercise the Call/Put Arrangement, will range from EUR 116 million to EUR 161 million, depending on the reduction of average per home FttH activation capital expenditure per home at the time of payment as compared to prior periods.
 Upon reaching the 60% ownership of Reggefiber's share capital, KPN will be in control of Reggefiber.